+\$ New Metadata

+Opens the Metadata Connection wizard, allowing you to create a connection for a new metadata

+database.

+Connect

-New Metadata Opens the Metadata Connection wizard, allowing you to create a connection for a new metadata data- base. → Connect Opens the Login dialog, allowing you to enter login information to connect to a Syniti DR server.
-192 Manage Users Opens the User Settings dialog, allowing you to establish access control for users. \$ Replication Agent Options Opens the Replication Agent Options dialog, allowing you to set options that affect how the Replication Agent runs, including options for logs, traces and email notifications.
+Opens the Login dialog, allowing you to enter login information to connect to a Syniti DR server.

+1 Manage Users

+Opens the User Settings dialog, allowing you to establish access control for users.

+φ Replication Agent Options

+Opens the Replication Agent Options dialog, allowing you to set options that affect how the Rep-